My Name Is Joe (album): Commercial performance

-My Name Is Joe debuted at number two on the US Billboard 200 behind NSYNC's No Strings Attached, selling 286,000 copies in its first week.
-It serves as Joe's first top-ten album in the United States.
+My Name Is Joe debuted at number two on the US Billboard 200 behind label mates NSYNC's No Strings Attached, selling 286,000 copies in its first week.
+This marked Joe's first top-ten album in the United States.
+The album was certified gold by the Recording Industry Association of America (RIAA) on May 18, 2000 and reached triple platinum status on July 25, 2001.
+In 2007, Billboard reported that the My Name Is Joe had sold 2.6 million in the United States, according to Nielsen SoundScan.

-This album was a huge success in Japan and especially in South Africa, hitting #1 for 18 consecutive weeks.
-It also received wide acclaim in the United States.